NeedsCoffee/snowfall/privacy.md

 7. Data Storage
 > Your data may be processed and stored through MailerLite or similar email providers, which comply with international privacy laws and secure protocols.

-8. Children’s Privacy
+8. Children's Privacy
 > This site is not intended for anyone under 13 years of age.
 We do not knowingly collect data from children.

 9. Changes to This Policy
 > This privacy policy may be updated from time to time.
-Changes will be reflected on this page with a new “Last Updated” date.
+Changes will be reflected on this page with a new "Last Updated" date.

 10. Contact Us
 > For questions or privacy-related requests:
 > 📧 Contact me from my contact page.
-> 📮 Robin Bayliss, Unit 154663, PO Box 7169, Poole, BH15 9EL
+> 📮 Robin Bayliss, Unit 154663, PO Box 7169, Poole, BH15 9EL, UK